g-pechorin/degen/readme.md

 Next Goals
 ==========

-As of 2013-04-01 I'm still using this, and semi-actively updating it in connection with a coursework project.
+As of 2013-04-01 I'm still using this, and updating it in connection with coursework.
 I'm using Hg-Git as my client, which can be flaky (and developed by GitHub, so it's understandable)

  * removal of libGDX version numbers
  * includsion of a Mojo to build / package final binaries from projects
   * _desktop_	collect all dependencies, apply ProGuard, apply Launch4j
   * _applet_	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that displays it
   * _jnlp_	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that launches it
   * _apk_		collect all dependencies, apply ProGuard if debugging
  * switch to Scala - because!
  * update to the libGDX version with the new modelling stuff

 libGDX degen
 ============